Trump tweets shocking assault on Brzezinski, Scarborough

 "Mr. President, your tweet was beneath the office and represents what is wrong with American politics, not the greatness of America," Senator Lindsey Graham, a Republican, tweeted.

-But First Lady Melania Trump spoke up in her husband's defense.
+But First Lady Melania Trump spoke up in defense of her husband.

 "As the First Lady has stated publicly in the past, when her husband gets attacked, he will punch back 10 times harder," her communications director Stephanie Grisham said in response to reporters' questions.